NRICA ARTS SCHOLARSHIPS AND ARTS CONTEST

 The Jack Lawhead Scholarship for the Arts

 It was Jack Lawhead’s dream to establish a high school for the arts.
 In his memory, the Northern Rhode Island Council of the Arts established this annual scholarship in 2016 to assist a student from the Beacon Charter High School for the Arts to pursue a degree in the arts.
-This year's scholarship was awarded to was awarded to Victoria “Vee” Demers of the Beacon High School for the Arts will be attending Rhode Island School of Design for a Bachelor of Fine Arts with illustration as a concentration.
+This year's scholarship was awarded to was awarded to Liam Boulay who will continue his arts education with a Bachelor of Fine Arts in Film at Ithaca College.
+Ithaca has decided to give Liam scholarships to continue his studies.

 The Cesare Ferrari Foundation Scholarship for the Arts